learn-co-curriculum/the-web-is-made-of-strings/README.md

 ![](https://curriculum-content.s3.amazonaws.com/web-development/stackoverflow-viewsource-updated.jpeg)

 Much of that will look like gobbledygook, and that's fine for now, but it's **HTML** gobbledygook.
-Now peak behind your two favorite websites.
+Now peek behind your two favorite websites.
 Visit them and view their page source.
 You will see that **behind that product you love are a collection of HTML text**, or **HTML documents**.